GustavoCaso/GustavoCaso.github.io/content/posts/understand-your-project-dependencies/index.md

 unsafe
 ```

 At this point, we could keep exploring further to fully understand the dependency chain, but depending on the size of your project, there could be hundreds of dependencies.
 Simply using `go list` might not be enough to give us the full picture.

 ### Understanding Why A Module is included in your Project

 Sometimes, it’s not enough to know which dependencies are part of your binary.
 We also want to understand _why_ they’re included.
 This is where [go mod why](https://go.dev/ref/mod#go-mod-why) comes in.
-This command shows us the reason a package is included in our project.
+This command shows us the shortest path from our main module to the listed package.

-For example:

 ```
 $ go mod why io